Rob Reiman, Executive Director

 As the horticulturist for the Giving Grove, Matt selects the fruit and nut varieties, consults with new sites, and advises Giving Grove site stewards on the best practices for growing fruits and nuts biologically in the Kansas City area.
 Matt has been in the horticulture profession since 1994, but his love for plants and gardening grew from the gardens of his parents and grandparents.
 Schooled as a history major, Matt has worked in horticulture in retail, municipal, and public garden capacities.
-From 2004 to 2013 Matt was with Powell Gardens (Kansas City’s Botanical Garden), first as a Native Plant Landscape Specialist for the Missouri Department of Conservation Discovery Center, and later as the Horticulturist for The Heartland Harvest Garden, a 12 acre edible landscape featuring over 2000 distinct edible plant varieties; fruits, nuts, berries, vegetables and herbs.
+From 2004 to 2013 Matt was with Powell Gardens (Kansas City's Botanical Garden), first as a Native Plant Landscape Specialist, and later as the Horticulturist for The Heartland Harvest Garden.
 Over the years Matt has written for The Best Times and the Missouri Gardener and has spoken at many Master Gardener gatherings, the Great Plains Growers Conference, Growing Power, The National Green Centre, Grow Native Workshops and more.
 Work follows him home where he grows mainly natives and edibles with his wife and two children in Kansas City, Missouri.

 Amanda Lindahl, Community Engagement Coordinator

 Amanda joined the Giving Grove team in the fall of 2015 as the Community Engagement Coordinator.
 Her role is to assist sites in bringing together the neighborhood around the edible tree garden harvest.
 Previously she has worked with the Kansas City Community Gardens in the Schoolyard Gardens Program.
 In addition to growing vegetables at schools, Amanda has worked in nutrition education with K-State Research & Extension and Harvesters.
-Presently, Amanda is working on a Masters of Horticulture with a specialization in Urban Food Systems at K-State Olathe.
+Amanda graduated with her Masters of Horticulture degree with a specialization in Urban Food Systems at K-State Olathe in December 2016.
 Amanda gets excited about fermented foods, preserving the garden’s harvest, baking sourdough bread in many forms, exploring the city on her bicycle, and sitting around campfires with friends.